 The FCG is available to foster parents who have a child placed in their care by an order of the court.
-It is a non-contributory cash grant valued at R800 per month in 2012.
+It is a non-contributory cash grant valued at R830 per month from April 2014.
 The grant was initially intended as financial support for children removed from their families and placed in foster care for protection in situations of abuse or neglect.
 However, it is increasingly used to provide financial support to caregivers of children who are orphaned.
 The appropriateness and effectiveness of this approach have been questioned.